The Making of a Luthier: Adam Buchwald Talks Shop

 It was through Jones that Buchwald landed a job at Retrofret, an underground vintage-guitar shop out in Brooklyn. “(The owners) didn’t need to see any of my work.
 They just handed me some instruments and wanted me to look at them.
 One was Lefty Frizzel’s guitar … and some early classical guitars that were very rare.”
 A recommendation from Jones was enough for the guys to hire Buchwald on the spot.

 Over the next couple years Buchwald honed his skills at Retrofret.
 Certain at that point that he wanted to pursue lutherie as a career, he enrolled in a two-week guitar-building course at Vermont Instruments in the town of Post Mills.
 He got on well with the school’s owner, but it was a shock nonetheless when Buchwald was later approached with an offer to buy the school.
-A chance to build instruments and raise his family in Vermont was Buchwald’s version of living the dream.
+A chance to build instruments and raise his family in Vermont with his wife Sarah was Buchwald’s version of living the dream.
 He agreed to co-ownership, and his family transitioned to the Green Mountain State, but after a couple years, when the business partnership fizzled out, the Buchwalds were faced with having to move back to New York City.

 Michael Millard, the world-renowned luthier and owner of Froggy Bottom was just a few miles up the road in Chelsea, VT.
 When Millard caught wind of Buchwald’s dilemma, he offered him a job.
 Buchwald credits Millard for teaching him how to make a specific instrument for a specific musician.
 In Buchwald’s first days with the company, Millard handed his new hire a book of old Chinese poetry that spun ironic verses on the importance of striving for perfection despite never being able to achieve it.
 It was that degree of striving that Buchwald also learned at Froggy Bottom.
 There were days Millard would hand him a piece that he knew was being made from the rarest sets of wood.
 “This guitar was going to be a $30,000 guitar.
 So you had to focus.”
 Knowing that the reputation of the company rested on his craftsmanship, Buchwald developed his ability to focus under pressure.
 “It really taught me to ground myself.”